Sustainability - Environmental Sustainability

 We love the way that this kind of natural leather ages, much like a good wine.
 It will accumulate small marks and variations that add authenticity and document the beauty of the aging process.

 Chaguar is a natural fibre from a plant that looks very similar to aloe vera which grows in the bush in the Litoral region of Northern Argentina.
 It is used by the Wichî indigenous community, whom have been using this technique of weaving for centuries.

 This year we are introducing summer ponchos woven with 100% cotton, which is a hypoallergenic breathable fabric, lighter than llama’s wool and easy to wash.
 The cotton we use in our blended ponchos is cotton that was otherwise going to waste, and so we are making good use of it.

-Working with natural dye colours made good sense, to reflect our aesthetic but also as a way to have as little an environmental impact as possible.
+We work with natural dye colours as much as possible, it reflects our aesthetic but also as a way to have as little an environmental impact as possible.
 Our colours are derived from mostly plant matter, such as bark, leaves, fruit & vegetables, ash and other elements that surround the weaver’s homes.

 For some of the brighter, more intense colours we occasionally use, such as blues and reds, these are produced from mineral dyes that we source for the weavers from a supplier in Buenos Aires.

 Many of our garments don’t use dyes at all, and are simply woven from virgin wool.
 These are the pieces which we celebrate the most as they have even less environmental impact.
 For instance, our classic Puna throws which come in natural, light brown, tobacco and black are woven from 100% virgin llama wool that have simply been cleaned, spun and woven.
 All of our grey and natural wool cushions are also 100% virgin wool.

 We are committed towards being as plastic free as practically possible.